nik09877/CS_Vault_Personal_Notes/444_System Design/HLD/My Note.md

 ## How it works?

 ### Kafka
+- Uses Pull based approach i.e consumer keeps polling if there is a new message
 #### components
 1. Producer
 2. Consumer
 3. Consumer Group
 	1. Every consumer belongs to a consumer group
 	2. Any two consumers belonging to the same consumer group can not subscribe to the same partition
+	3. If one consumer goes down other can pick up from the other has left, that's why it is used
 4. Topic
 	1. A broker has many topics
 5. Partition